adamRenny/LayerJS/README.md

 LayerJS includes functional polyfills for ```Array#indexOf``` and ```Function#bind``` within ```dependency.js```.
 These are licensed under the [MPL license](http://www.mozilla.org/MPL/2.0/).

-The ```dependency.js``` is intended to be included separate from the project to avoid infringing on any sort of licensing breaches that would occur with compilation of the EventBus and the project it is used in.
+The ```dependency.js``` is intended to be included separate from the project distribution file to avoid infringing on any sort of licensing breaches that would occur with compilation of the EventBus and the project it is used in.

 The other dependencies:
  - [gl-matrix](https://github.com/toji/gl-matrix)